W427697/Discord-/CONTRIBUTING/RELEASING.md

 This scenario is special in that it turns the `next` branch into a stable branch (until the next prerelease).
 Therefore this will also force push `next` to `main`, to ensure that `main` contains the latest stable release.
 Consequently, the history for `main` is lost.

+### First prerelease of new major/minor - `7.1.0` -> `7.2.0-alpha.0` or `8.0.0-alpha.0`

+**Cadence: Once every quarter**

+This is the first prerelease after a stable major/minor has been released.
+In this case the default versioning strategy for prereleases won't work, because it will do `7.1.0` -> `7.1.1-0`.
+You need to use the workflow inputs to bump the major/minor correctly:

+- Release type: Premajor for `8.0.0-alpha.0` or Preminor for `7.2.0-alpha.0`
+- Prerelease ID: "alpha"

 ### Patch releases to stable - subset of `7.1.0-alpha.13` -> `7.0.14`

 **Cadence: Every second week**